MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 To deal with these issues, a post-retrieval processing pipeline might include the following steps:

 - **Filtering results**: In this step, developers ensure that the article chunks that are returned by the vector database are relevant to the query.
-If they are not, the result is ignored when the LLM prompt is composed.
+If they aren't, the result is ignored when the LLM prompt is composed.
 - **Re-ranking**: Rank the article chunks that are retrieved from the vector store to ensure that relevant details are near the edges (the beginning and the end) of the prompt.
 - **Prompt compression**: Use a small, inexpensive model to compress and summarize multiple article chunks into a single compressed prompt before sending the prompt to the LLM.